albert-dang/A-Star-Pathing/README.md

 The GameMaker built-in motion planning functions are inadequate when working with complex geometry such as with a 2.5D game.
 These scripts effectively replace the built-in mp_path functions.
 However, the algorithm ultimately outputs several sets of coordinates which represent grid spaces between two points.
-Thus, the algorithm can be used for many purposes, i.e. drawing as demonstrated in this resource.
+Thus, the algorithm can be used for many purposes, i.e. drawing

 ## Variables
 The following are variables as they appear in the base resource and what those variables do.